Learn more about the Lawrence Preserve Study at the Attleboro Public Library on October 7

-This project is made possible by a Giving While Living Grant from the Woodard & Curran Foundation.
+This project, which will lead to recommendations for protecting the Lawrence Preserve ecosystem, is supported by a Giving While Living Grant from the Woodard & Curran Foundation.

 Trail to be named for former ALT president Larry St. Pierre